 Finding a faulty component in a complex system can be time-consuming.
-An easier way to accomplish this is using the PiMPoint tool or distance-to-PIM measurement available on the PiMPro Tower.
+An easier way to accomplish this is by using the PiMPoint tool or distance-to-PIM measurement available on the PiMPro Tower.
 A piece of steel wool in front of the antenna can be used as a marker to determine if the PIM occurs before or after the antenna.

 When testing an antenna, place it on a non-metallic pedestal (or other support) so that it is at least 30 cm off the ground – the higher, the better.
-A clear sky and an unobstructed view are required to avoid excitation of secondary PIM sources, which could cause false PIM failures.
+A clear sky and an unobstructed view are required to avoid the excitation of secondary PIM sources, which could cause false PIM failures.
 Therefore: no fences, no metal objects, no equipment and storage sheds, etc. Isolate the feeder system using PIM load, and repair PIM points by process of elimination before moving on to dynamic tests.

 3. Dynamic tests

-During dynamic tests, lightly tap all connections on the main feeder line (tap without excessive force so as to not damage connectors; but tap with sufficient force to excite potential PIM problems).
+During dynamic tests, lightly tap all connections on the main feeder line (tap without excessive force to not damage connectors; but tap with sufficient force to excite potential PIM problems).
 If PIM products exist or increase to a failed state, rework the connections.

-Finally, repeat the static and dynamic tests and do not forget to record your results.
+Finally, repeat the static and dynamic tests, and do not forget to record your results.

 PIM testing – best practices in a nutshell:

 - Clean, clean, clean connectors …Use isopropyl alcohol

 - When mating connectors, quality workmanship counts: it significantly reduces PIM!

 - Verify component PIM specification